k2workflow/Control-Dojo/README.md

 ## Support

-For questions, bug reports, or feature requests, contact Nintex Support through the standard support channels.
+For assistance, review `SUPPORT.md` for detailed instructions on opening tickets through Nintex Customer Central.
 GitHub issues and pull requests are not monitored for this project.

 ## License